 Plan To Arrive And Depart During The Day

-I am always wary of budget flights that are scheduled land late at night, leaving you with no other option to either sleep at the airport or get a taxi to your hotel in town – I fail to see how they are truly saving me money.
-But when visiting a foreign country – Mexico or any other – you also need to consider your safety.
-It’s much easier for things to go wrong (and much harder to get help if needed) in the middle of the night.
-Stick to a flight that lands when there’s still light outside, or a day-time bus ride.
+I am always wary of budget flights that are scheduled to land late at night, leaving you with no other option but to either sleep at the airport or get a taxi to your hotel in town – I fail to see how they are truly saving me money.

-Once you land in Mexico, you will need to fill out a customs and immigration form which is then stamped at customs to note doing your arrival date and how long you can stay (between 90 and 180 days for citizens of most countries) before you are officially admitted.
-The immigration officer will keep half of the form for government purposes, and you’ll have to keep the other half with you to hand it in once you leave the country.
+Once you land in Mexico, you might need to fill out a customs and immigration form, which is then stamped at customs to note your arrival date and how long you can stay (between 90 and 180 days for citizens of most countries) before you are officially admitted.

 Getting Around Mexico